material-motion/material-motion/starmap/specifications/interactions/README.md

 All variables on an interaction instance must be constant.

-### Reactive properties for post-registration changes
+### Reactive properties for post-add changes

-If a variable can be changed post-registration, the variable should be a `ReactiveProperty`.
+If a variable can be changed post-add, the variable should be a `ReactiveProperty`.
 E.g. the destination of a spring.

 ### Interaction instances can be registered to many targets

 For example, a Spring might be added to many views.
 Each view will move to the same destination.
+Each target should receive its own independent system.

 ## MVP